 TRACERT XXX.XXX.XXX.XXX or TRACERT domain-name.com (the target IP address or domain name)

 - “-h” is used to set the number of hops that can be used to reach the target device

 For a full list of all the arguments that can be used simply type TRACERT /? at the prompt.

-Conducting network stability tests
+Conducting network and internet stability tests

 Well, we have just seen all the tools you will need to conduct a network stability test.
 For those of us that don’t really want to be bothered with command-line interfaces, we have also seen there is a collection of tools you can use to achieve each objective of a network stability test.

 Depending on your choice of tools and the frequency required, you can schedule or run them to see the status of your network’s stability at any given time.

 Are there any tools you prefer to use or think would do the job better?
 Let us know in the comments section below.

 Network Stability Test FAQs

 Network quality is assessed by latency, packet loss, and jitter.
 All of these indicators can be identified through Ping.
 The roundtrip time given in the Ping summary is the time to the destination and back.
 Latency is the speed of delivery in one direction.
 So, divide the roundtrip time by two to get latency.
 The jitter is the variance in delivery time.
 The Ping results show the minimum, maximum, and average RTT.
 The wider the min and max are, the higher the jitter.
 The first line of the Ping statistics report shows the number of lost packets in th4e test batch run.